DataSF/datasf.github.io/_drafts/moving-toward-scale.md

 ---

 The DataSF team has come a long way in maturing our publishing approaches, including working with a range of datasets of varying complexity.
-We’ve been able to accomplish quite a bit along the way toward continuous improvement, including:
+We’ve also made continuous and ongoing improvements, including:

 * Establishing a more robust automation environment
 * Introducing a bulk publishing process and templates to bundle data publishing more efficiently